nhscc/problem-statements/2019/bdpa-elections-part-2.md

 Before this change, an authorized user is shown the winner of an election they're viewing (if it's closed).
 The rest of the election view UI was left up to the developer.
-Now, when viewing elections, authorized users must be presented with at least the following information:
+Now, when viewing elections, authorized users must be presented with at least the following information if they are not already:

 ### Upcoming elections
 * When the election opens if the election is not open yet